florianpasteur/zwift-smart-fan-controller/ARTICLE.md

 - `dataProvider` leave `zwift` value.
 (Use `ant` value if you want to use the second ant+ stick)
 - `observedData` choose from `power`, `speed`, `hr` depending on your preference and adjust the corresponding `thresholds`
 - `zwiftID`: Your zwift ID
-- `pullingInterval` Adjust the pulling interval (in ms).
+- `pollingInterval` Adjust the pulling interval (in ms).
 Keep a high value to not experience a too frequent speed change.

 To run the program use the command